-- 5.1 The purpose of the planning system as set out in legislation and the National Planning Policy Framework (2019) is to contribute to the achievement of sustainable development and to maintain a presumption in favour of such development as part of plan making and decision taking.
-At a very high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs. - 5.2 Achieving sustainable development means that the planning system has three overarching objectives, which are interdependent and need to be pursued in mutually supportive ways (so that opportunities can be taken to secure net gains across each of the different objectives). - 5.3 This idea of delivering economic, social and environmental benefits together, in a mutually reinforcing way rather than sacrificing some objectives to deliver others is at the heart of achieving the United Nations Sustainable Development Goals and central to this Plan and will contribute to Greater Manchester tackling climate change. - 5.4 This Plan can contribute to achieving many of these objectives, as well as supporting the overarching goal of sustainable development.
+- Planning Policy Framework (2019) is to contribute to the achievement of sustainable development and to maintain a presumption in favour of such development as part of plan making and decision taking.
+At a very high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs. - Achieving sustainable development means that the planning system has three overarching objectives, which are interdependent and need to be pursued in mutually supportive ways (so that opportunities can be taken to secure net gains across each of the different objectives). - This idea of delivering economic, social and environmental benefits together, in a mutually reinforcing way rather than sacrificing some objectives to deliver others is at the heart of achieving the United Nations Sustainable Development Goals16 and central to this Plan and will contribute to Greater Manchester tackling climate change. - 5.4 This Plan can contribute to achieving many of these objectives, as well as supporting the overarching goal of sustainable development.
 This is reflected in the overall strategy, the proposed scale and location of development, and the individual policies and allocations.
 It includes protecting and enhancing key environmental resources, following the waste hierarchy, reducing waste generation, using sustainable construction techniques, combating and adapting to climate change, reducing carbon emissions to meet Greater Manchester's 2038 carbon neutrality target date, supporting high levels of economic growth in a way that can benefit all residents, and delivering sustainable patterns of development that minimise the need to travel and reliance on the car.

-&lt;sup>16 UN Sustainable Development Goals
+16 UN Sustainable Development Goals